nirnaeth-arnoediad/massa-sc-template/README.md

 ## Mocked ledger

-For testing your smart contract, [download](https://github.com/massalabs/massa-sc-tester/releases) the `massa-sc-tester` release that correspond to your environment.
-Unzip the downloaded file and put the executable in `./bin`.
-Make sur you have the right accesses with `chmod`.
-Finally, the commands `exec` and `execTest` should works correctly.
+To test your smart contracts locally, [download](https://github.com/massalabs/massa-sc-tester/releases) the `massa-sc-tester` release that corresponds to your environment.
+Unzip the downloaded file and put the executable in `./bin` directory.
+Make sure that the right access permissions are set with `chmod`.
+If everything is setup correctly the commands `exec` and `execTest` should work.

 Once you ran the `exec` script, you should see a new file in the directory named `ledger.json`.
 This file represent the local state of the ledger for your test.
 You can modify it manually (obviously, carefully) to look at the state of the ledger after each execution.

-> This mock doesn't manage like the real massa network backups when an execution failed for the moment.
-The ledger file is modified each time you run a code that write inside without backup management.
-That signifcate that even if your code failed after writing in the ledger, the modifications are saved.
+> For now, the execution on the mocked ledger doesn't behave exactly like on the real massa network, in particular if the execution of a smart-contract fails.
+The ledger file is modified each time you run a code that writes on the ledger file and there is no backup management.
+It means that even if your code failed after writing in the ledger, the modifications are saved while the execution would be reverted on the real massa network.

 ## Report an issue